robphoenix/concurrency-made-easy/README.md

 ## If you have to wait for the result of an operation, it’s easier to do it yourself.

 Here’s a simple Web 2.0 Hello World program.
-Can anyone tell me what’s wrong with it?
+What’s wrong with it?

 ```
 func main() {